Jeeva619/Boston_House_Price_Predictor/README.md

 ### Boston_House_Price_Predictor
-Boston city house price prediction model
+Boston city house price prediction model.

 This project involves forecasting the sales price of houses based on various parameters.
 The objective is to predict the SalePrice variable for each Id in the test set.
 ### Software and tools requirement
 1. [GitHub Account](https://github.com/)